sethbilly/esoko-pms/README.md

 ## API endpoints

-Use demo username admin and password admin\$123 to get token to access endpoints
+Use demo username admin and password admin\$123 to get token to access endpoints.
+Add Authorization header to each request after successful login.

 ```
 POST /auth/login